saravanak/labs/diary/blog/2024-07-17-crawler-challenge-in-go.md

 ---

 Better late than never.
-I've hopped on to [Tour OfGo](https://go.dev/tour/concurrency/) now and then, but digress quiet too often.
+I've hopped on to [Tour
+Of Go](https://go.dev/tour/concurrency/) now and then, but digress quiet too often.
 Now I got the time and mind think to actually complete the exercises.

-There were multiple stages to solve this one
+So this is about implementing the Crawler using concurrent primitives.
+See [here](https://go.dev/tour/concurrency/10) for a problem description.
+There were multiple stages to solve this one.

 ## The urlsSeen `UrlBox` struct

-Given the hint to use a Mutext, this was a easy one.
+Given the hint to use a Mutex, this was a easy one.
 Also pretty straightforward to implement.

 ## Orchestrating each of the goroutines

 The `Crawl` function is executed as a goroutine.
-So it was evident that a channel to sync on the called goroutine.
-But there wewe recursive goroutines called from it.
-Initially I tried to synchronize using a single channel, created from the main function.
+So it was evident that a channel was needed that can wait on the called goroutine.
+But there were recursive calls to `Crawl` from it.
+Initially I tried to synchronize these recursive calls using a single 'global' channel - created from the main function.
 But later I realized that each goroutine needs to have it's own synchornizer channel.
 Once this thought came in, it was easy to implement.
+This was The Moment.

 ## The `depth` destractor

-The `depth` parameter was always a thorn on the eye.
+The `depth` parameter for the stub implementation given on the challenge was always a eye-sore.
 It destracted me.
-I was aiming to find the end condition of the recursive calls both using the channel and the depth variable.
-But on later thought process, I realized that we should do only either of the two.
+I was aiming to find the end condition of the recursive calls both using the channel and respecting the depth variable.
+But on later thought, I realized that we should do only either of the two.
 And hence the solution.

 ## Importance of `I am done`